 All of this will help you stand out in a competitive job market after you graduate.

-You'll be based in Portsmouth in years 1 and 2, and for 6 months at the end of the course.
-You'll spend year 3 in Perth, Western Australia at Edith Cowan University.
+You'll be based in Portsmouth in years one and two, and for six months or a year at the end of the course.
+You'll spend year three in Perth, Western Australia at Edith Cowan University.

 You'll get support with travel arrangements, visas, finding accommodation and accessing loans and other funding that can help pay for your study and living costs when you're in Australia.

 Edith Cowan University is one of the top 100 young universities in the world one of the top 100 universities in the Asia-Pacific regions (Times Higher Education 2019 and 2020).
 The Good Universities Guide 2021 gives the University 5 out of 5 stars for its learner resources, student support, teaching quality and overall experience.

 Like Portsmouth, Perth offers a mix of city and outdoor living.
 It's a great base for exploring Western Australia and beyond.

 Learn about our dual degree programmes with Edith Cowan University in Australia.

 Chris Chang: We have a strategic partnership with Edith Cowan University in Australia, particularly for students who have not travelled abroad or lived abroad, that gives them the opportunity to experience a dual degree.
 The design of our programmes means that we have developed the programme from the ground up, which doesn't require you to study that much more time for a degree programme.

 Heather Massey: There's lots of reasons why people might want to come and study this dual award course at the University of Portsmouth.
 Learning in a different environment from different tutors and the facilities that they have at Edith Cowan are absolutely first-class.